kwahoo2/freecad-xr-workbench/README.md

 Linux specific:

 SteamVR performance can be abysmal, it is often much better with Monado.
-However, running Monado with libsurvive using multiple Lighthouses can cause bad tracking.
+Monado with libsurvive works well, including two Lighthouses setup.
-Fortunately, there is a way to combine the best of both world - use Monado with SteamVR tracking:
+In cause of issues with libsurvive tracking, Monado can use SteamVR tracking:

 `STEAMVR_LH_ENABLE=true monado-service`